Cuntz-Krieger algebras and one-sided conjugacy of shifts of finite type and their groupoids: Abstract

 \section{Abstract}

 A one-sided shift of finite type $(\X_A,\sigma_A)$ determines on the one hand a Cuntz--Krieger algebra $\OO_A$ with a distinguished abelian subalgebra $\D_A$ and a certain completely positive map $\tau_A$ on $\OO_A$.
 On the other hand, $(\X_A,\sigma_A)$ determines a groupoid $\G_A$ together with a certain homomorphism $\epsilon_A$ on $\G_A$.
-We show that this data completely characterizes the one-sided conjugacy class of $\X_A$.
+We show that this completely characterizes the one-sided conjugacy class of $\X_A$.
 This strengthens a result of J.~Cuntz and W.~Krieger.
 We also exhibit an example of two irreducible shifts of finite type which are eventually conjugate but not conjugate.
-This answers a question of K.~Matsumoto of whether eventual conjugacy implies conjugacy in the negative.
+This provides a negative answer to a question of K.~Matsumoto of whether eventual conjugacy implies conjugacy.